seanmun/kinetic-email/CONTEXT.md

 Code examples and HTML previews are separated into helper files UI components are reusable across different sections Learning modules are split into separate component files for better organization

+Portfolio Section Details
+The portfolio section provides:

+A grid of project cards showing client campaigns Individual project pages with detailed information
+An iOS Mail simulator to preview HTML emails in a realistic environment Ability to browse multiple emails within each project Each project consists of:

+Project metadata (name, brand, type, keywords) Multiple email HTML templates with subject lines and content Interactive preview capabilities
+React icons are used for visual elements to avoid managing image assets

 Current Status